home-assistant/addons/zwave/DOCS.md

 You can access the built-in ozw-admin application directly via Home Assistant Ingress.
 Click on the "OPEN WEBUI" button to access it.

-If is does not auto connect to your Z-Wave network automatically:
+If it does not auto connect to your Z-Wave network automatically:
 Click on the "Open" button in the menu bar of the application and click on the start button in the **"Remote OZWDaemon"** section.